TotalAV Review: Quick Expert Summary

-- Custom Scan.
+- Custom Scan (Windows only).
 Scans a single file, a folder, or your entire disk.

 During my tests, I first ran the System Scan, which took around 1 hour on my PC and didn’t noticeably impact my computer’s performance — which is pretty great.
-Many competitors like Kaspersky put a pretty big strain on my CPU during system scans.
+Many competitors like McAfee can put a pretty big strain on CPU during system scans.

 TotalAV’s antivirus scan results were impressive.
 I downloaded almost 900 test files to my device, including viruses, trojans, ransomware, rootkits, spyware, and keylogging malware.

 I cross-referenced my TotalAV test results with several of my colleagues’ tests, and the average detection rate was over 99%.
 However, competitors like Norton and Bitdefender scored 100% detection rates in our testing.